 Will daylight saving time soon be a thing of the past?

-Daylight saving time is going to end in November 2023 the same way the twice-a-year time change has concluded for the last 16 years, only to return in March 2024.
+Daylight saving time is going to end Sunday the same way the twice-a-year time change has concluded for the last 16 years, only to return in March 2024.

-Time ran out for a proposal that cleared a major hurdle in Congress last year to end the decades-old practice of making Americans change their clocks biannually, and a new version for the new Congress that took office in January has been languishing in committees for months.
+Time ran out for a proposal that cleared a major hurdle in Congress in 2022 to end the decades-old practice of making Americans change their clocks biannually, and a new version for the new Congress that took office in January has been languishing in committees for months.

 Under last year's measure, daylight saving time would have been made permanent, and if the bill was signed into law, most Americans would have shifted their clocks one hour forward last March and left them that way.
-As it stands now, those clocks will need to be shifted back an hour on the first Sunday of November, when standard time resumes.
+As it stands now, those clocks will need to be shifted back an hour on Sunday, when standard time resumes.

 Does daylight saving time end in 2023?